spree/spree/guides/content/developer/tutorials/extensions_tutorial.md

 ### Adding Our Extension to the Spree Application

-Before we continue development of our extension, let's add it to the Spree application we created in the [last tutorial]().
+Before we continue development of our extension, let's add it to the Spree application we created in the [last tutorial](/developer/getting_started.html).
 This will allow us to see how the extension works with an actual Spree store while we develop it.

-$$$
-Fix preceding link
-$$$

 Within the `mystore` application directory, add the following line to the bottom of our `Gemfile`: